 Cash used in financing activities for the year ended December 31, 2003 totaled approximately \$618.4 million.
-This consisted of payments of dividends and distributions to shareholders and unitholders and changes to our existing debt structure resulting in a net reduction of our total debt, including the repayment of certain construction loans, certain mortgage loans and the remaining balance on our unsecured bridge loan utilizing the proceeds from sales of real estate assets and through the issuance by Boston Properties Limited Partnership of \$725 million of unsecured senior notes.
+This consisted of payments of distributions to unitholders and changes to our existing debt structure resulting in a net reduction of our total debt, including the repayment of certain construction loans, certain mortgage loans and the remaining balance on our unsecured bridge loan utilizing the proceeds from sales of real estate assets and through the issuance of \$725 million of unsecured senior notes.
 Future debt payments are discussed below under the heading "Capitalization."